Where does torture happen around the world?

 Where is torture happening?

 At Freedom from Torture, we support people who seek refuge in the UK having fled torture all over the world.
-Our data shows torture is still rife in many countries.
+Our research shows that torture is still rife in many countries.

 Our specialist doctors use medico-legal reports to provide independent evidence of torture to people seeking asylum in the UK.
 Using data from those reports, we can see worrying trends of torture in certain countries across the world.

-Despite being a top holiday destination, over the past 10 years, Sri Lanka has consistently been the country from where we receive the most clients.
+Despite being a popular holiday destination, over the past 10 years, Sri Lanka has consistently been the country from where we receive the most clients.

 It was hoped that the end of the Sri Lankan civil war in 2009 would mean the end of human rights violations in the country.

-Torture continues to be rife in the country, however, including ongoing torture of Tamils allegedly in a security context.
+However, torture continues in the country, including ongoing torture of Tamils allegedly in a security context.

 Everyone could say there is a new government, but there have only been a few changes of faces at the top.
 Rape, torture and kidnapping are still happening, nothing has changed.